-After eating, when a.human or a dog eats carbohydrates, the body breaks food down into glucose and it is released into the bloodstream.
+After eating, when an animal eats carbohydrates, the body breaks food down into glucose and it is released into the bloodstream.
 The pancreas responds to the glucose by releasing a hormone called insulin into the blood.
 Insulin binds to receptors on the surface of cells, which allows glucose to enter.
 The cells either use glucose for energy or store it for use later on.
 When there isn't enough insulin or cells don't respond to insulin optimally, glucose is unable to enter the cells and builds up in the blood, leading to insulin resistance, elevated blood sugar and ultimately diabetes.
 Excess sugar is a killer.

 In addition to diabetes, consumption of too much sugar includes digestive issues, dental problems, weight gain / obesity, inflammation and yeast infections.
 Excess sugar is a killer.